Tilikum v. Sea World: Background

 Tilikum was a bull killer whale (Orcinus orca) bought by the SeaWorld marine park in Orlando, Florida in 1992 to be part of the park's orca exhibit.
 He was the largest orca in captivity.
 The other whales named as plaintiffs in the suit are Katina, who is also kept in Orlando, and Corky, Kasatka, and Ulises who are kept in SeaWorld San Diego.

 A year prior to the case, Tilikum killed his handler and fellow performer, Dawn Brancheau.
 On February 24, 2010, Brancheau began her "Dine with Shamu" show with Tilikum just as she had many times before.
 However, this show ended by Tilikum reacting poorly to Dawn's request.
 While Brancheau interacted with Tilikum before a live audience, he grabbed Brancheau and dragged her into the water.
 He held her at the bottom of the pool, ripping part of her scalp from her skull, breaking her jaw, fracturing vertebrae, and killing her.
 Tilikum was also one of three orcas that killed trainer Keltie Byrne in 1991, and in 1999 the dead body of Daniel P. Dukes was found draped over his back.
+Following the killing of the first instance with Keltie Byrne, Tilikum and the other two orcas were put up for sale.
+Soon after and before Seaworld got rid of them, Tilikum was confined to a small, poor-quality tank to separate him from the other two orcas that killed Byrne.